Jim Webb: Post-military career

 Webb attended Georgetown Law Center from 1972 to 1975, graduating with a Juris Doctor degree.
 While at Georgetown, he wrote his first book, Micronesia and U.S. Pacific Strategy.

 From 1977 to 1981, Webb worked on the staff of the House Committee on Veterans Affairs.
 During this time, he also represented veterans pro-bono.
 Webb taught at the Naval Academy and was criticized for a 1979 article published in Washingtonian magazine, titled "Women Can't Fight" (see "2006 Senate campaign" below).
 He attended the 1980 Republican National Convention in Detroit and led the Pledge of Allegiance in the opening session.

-During the Reagan Administration, Webb served as the nation's first Assistant Secretary of Defense for Reserve Affairs from 1984-87.
+During the Reagan Administration, Webb served as the nation's first Assistant Secretary of Defense for Reserve Affairs from 1984 to 1987.
 In 1987, he served as Secretary of the Navy, becoming the first Naval Academy graduate to serve as the civilian head of the Navy.
 As Navy Secretary, Webb pushed the appointment of Alfred M. Gray, Jr. as Commandant of the Marine Corps, hoping that Gray could reshape the Corps into the elite unit it once was.
 Webb resigned in 1988 after refusing to agree to reduce the size of the Navy.
 Webb had wished to increase the Navy to 600 ships.
 As revealed in The Reagan Diaries, President Ronald Reagan wrote on February 22, 1988: "I don't think Navy was sorry to see him go."